Dundas, Queensland: Geography

 A majority of Dundas is protected within the D'Aguilar National Park.
 Several peaks of the D'Aguilar Range are in Dundas, including Mount Sim Jue, The Bulls Knob, Northbrook and Tenison Woods Mountain, the highest peak on the range.
-The Northbrook Parkway is the only crossing over the D'Aguilar Range, connecting the south of the Somerset Region with the Moreton Bay Region.
+The Northbrook Parkway is the only crossing over the D'Aguilar Range, connecting the south of the Somerset Region with the City of Moreton Bay.

 Dundas borders the Wivenhoe Dam and the public boating facilities of Billy's Bay.
 The area is best accessed via Wivenhoe-Somerset Road on approach from Fernvale.
 Public access to this area by public transport is limited to a local school bus service.

 The natural park like attributes of this area make it ideal for wildlife.
 It is not uncommon to hear songbirds and to see bush turkeys in the natural forest, and eagles flying overhead at the peaks of the local mountains.
 Deer which was the emblem of the Shire of Esk can be spotted in the area on rare occasion.
 Lake Wivenhoe allows Dundas residents to see the sunset over water (not normally possible in South-East Queensland).

 There are some public parks and recreational facilities in the Dundas area in addition to Billy's Bay.
 They include the Lake Wivenhoe Branch Creek Day Use Area, maintained by SEQ Water, located on Wivenhoe-Somerset Road near Kipper Creek Road and two parks: Red Cedar and White Cedar, both located on the Western approach of the Northbrook Parkway.
 East of the last-mentioned two parks, is the Northbrook Gorge (fresh water swimming, accessible from an unsigned car park, moderate difficulty walking access down steep slope) and the Wivenhoe Lookout 5 minutes drive further up the mountain with marked car park and wood BBQ facilities and toilet.